Climb Mount Kilimanjaro

 What is a Kilimanjaro trek like?

-We will send you a Kilimanjaro information pack to help you prepare, select your equipment and explain what to expect when you are climbing Kilimanjaro.
+We will send you a Kilimanjaro information pack to help you prepare, select your equipment and clothing and explain in more detail what to expect when you climb Kilimanjaro.

 Kilimanjaro trekking is essentially a hike.
-You will be hiking at a slow pace over long periods while carrying a day pack.
-The demands on the body increase as you gain altitude.
-It is therefore important to check with your medical practitioner before you attempt the challenge of a Kilimanjaro trek.
+You will be hiking at a slow pace over long periods while carrying a day pack (around 5kg).
+The demands on the body will increase as you gain altitude.
+It is therefore important to check with your medical practitioner before you consider the challenge of trekking Kilimanjaro.

 Include aerobic exercises (cycling, jogging).
 This will help your body to function more efficiently with less oxygen when at altitude.
 Lastly, eat well, sleep well and keep a positive attitude.